This post may contain affiliate links. Please read our disclosure policy.

 Scoring a cross with a knife into the dough of irish soda bread on a cutting board.

-1. Bake: Bake in a preheated oven for about 40 minutes.
-The bread is ready when it’s golden brown and sounds hollow when tapped on the bottom.
+1. Bake in a preheated oven for about 40 minutes, until golden and hollow-sounding when tapped on the bottom.

-A hand holding a piece of irish soda bread.
+a piece of irish soda bread with butter.

 Expert Tips

-• Mix Thoroughly: Make sure the dry ingredients are well mixed before adding the buttermilk for even flavor and texture.
+• Mix Well: Blend dry ingredients thoroughly before adding buttermilk for even flavor and texture.

-• Handle Gently: Avoid overworking the dough—it should look shaggy, not smooth.
-Minimal handling keeps the bread tender.
+• Handle Lightly: Keep the dough shaggy, not smooth.
+Minimal handling makes the bread tender.

-• Check Early: Ovens can vary, so start checking the bread a few minutes before the baking time is up.
+• Check Early: Start checking a few minutes before the bake time ends, as ovens vary.

 Frequently Asked Questions